-Iran navy says it seized oil tanker off Oman
+Iran seizes oil tanker off Oman in dispute with US

 “The Navy of the Islamic Republic of Iran seized an American oil tanker in the waters of the Gulf of Oman in accordance with a court order,” the state-run IRNA news agency said.

+“After the theft of Iranian oil by the United States last year, St Nikolas tanker was seized by Iran’s Navy”, the navy said, as cited by the Iranian news agency Fars.

+The US condemned what it called an “unlawful seizure” and demanded Iran “immediately release the ship and its crew”.

-The seizure also comes after weeks of attacks by Yemen’s Iranian-backed Houthi rebels on vessels in the Red Sea.
+The seizure comes after weeks of attacks by Yemen’s Iranian-aligned Houthis on vessels in the Red Sea.
+The Houthi rebels say they are carrying out the attacks in solidarity with Palestinians in Gaza amid Israel’s assault on the territory.

-The group’s attacks have raised the risk of possible retaliatory strikes from United States-led forces patrolling the busy waterway, especially after a UN Security Council vote on Wednesday condemning the Houthis.
+The group’s attacks have raised the risk of possible retaliatory strikes from US-led forces patrolling the busy waterway, especially after a United Nations Security Council vote on Wednesday condemning the Houthis.

+But while the Houthis have been concentrated on the Bab al-Mandab Strait, to the southwest of the Arabian Peninsula, Thursday’s incident was located closer to the Strait of Hormuz, between Oman and Iran.

-But the British maritime security firm Ambrey earlier said the incident began at about 7:30am (03:30 GMT) when “four or five” men boarded the Marshall Islands-flagged St Nikolas, around 50 nautical miles east of Sohar in Oman, and then headed towards Bandar-e-Jask in Iran.
+The British maritime security firm Ambrey said the incident began at about 7:30am (03:30 GMT) when several armed men boarded the Marshall Islands-flagged St Nikolas, around 50 nautical miles east of Sohar in Oman, and then headed towards Bandar-e-Jask in Iran.

-Tankertrackers.com, which tracks and reports global shipments of crude oil, said the tanker was carrying “Iraqi oil” and previously went by the name Suez Rajan.
+TankerTrackers.com, which tracks and reports global shipments of crude oil, said the tanker was carrying “Iraqi oil” and previously went by the name Suez Rajan.

 Ambrey said the recently renamed tanker was previously prosecuted and fined for carrying sanctioned Iranian oil, which was confiscated by US authorities.
-The yearlong dispute ended with the US Justice Department seizing one million barrels of Iranian crude.
+The yearlong dispute ended with the US Department of Justice seizing one million barrels of Iranian crude.

-The British military’s UKTMO, which provides warnings to sailors in the Middle East, said the incident began in waters between Oman and Iran, and it had received a report from the ship’s security manager of hearing “unknown voices over the phone” alongside the ship’s captain.
+United Kingdom Maritime Trade Operations (UKMTO), which is linked to the British military and provides warnings to sailors in the Middle East, said the incident began in waters between Oman and Iran, and it had received a report from the ship’s security manager of hearing “unknown voices over the phone” alongside the ship’s captain.

 Ambrey said that the men covered surveillance cameras as they boarded the vessel.
 As the tanker appeared to veer towards Bandar-e-Jask, its tracker was turned off, it added.